-3. To approve on an advisory basis the appointment of Hoberman & Lesser CPAs, LLP as the Company's independent auditors for the fiscal year ending December 31, 2022.
+2. To approve, on an advisory basis, the appointment of Hoberman & Lesser CPA's, LLP as the Company's independent auditors for the fiscal year ending December 31, 2023.

-4. To transact such other business as may properly come before the meeting and any adjournment or adjournments thereof.
+3. To transact such other business as may properly come before the meeting and any adjournment or adjournments thereof.

-Holders of the Company's common shares, par value \$0.001 per share, of record at the close of business on June 2, 2022 are entitled to notice of and to vote at the Annual Meeting, or any adjournment or adjournments thereof.
-A complete list of such shareholders will be available for examination by any shareholder at the Annual Meeting.
+Holders of the Company's common shares, par value \$0.001 per share, of record at the close of business on July 24, 2023, are entitled to notice of and to vote at the Annual Meeting, or any adjournment or adjournments thereof.
+A complete list of shareholders entitled to vote at the Annual Meeting will be available for examination by any shareholder at the Annual Meeting.
 The Annual Meeting may be adjourned from time to time without notice other than by announcement at the meeting.